ShovelsAI/shovels-marketing/content/posts/permit-jurisdiction-file.md

 ## Conclusion

 Our mission is to make government data meaningful and actionable.
 Our tools and datasets, like the one we're open-sourcing today, are designed to make government data useful.
-We hope this helps.
+It's a step in the right direction.

 Here are the links again: